 When it comes to buying a decent pair of boots, you’re going to spend a hefty amount.
 But if you want some that are a little more wallet-friendly, we suggest going after the Ariat Bench Made James Western Boot.
 These boots were made from hardy Hardy American bison leather and

 Goodyear welt leather construction, so they’ll withstand for seasons to come.
 And with removable all-day cushioning insole and cork-filled forefoot, your dogs won’t be barking at all.
 Instead, they’ll be supported with comfort.

 As you might know, Western boots can take a while before they’re broken in.
 However, Justin’s Buck Boots are comfortable even on your first wear.
 These boots feature a flexible comfort system insole that supports your feet and offers a great amount of cushion when walking.

-13. Tecovas The Roy
+6. Tecovas The Townes

-15. Dan Post Winston Boot
+10. Dan Post Winston Boot

 Another notable pair of Western boots found on Amazon is the Dan Post Winston boot.
 It’s made of a genuine lizard upper with a leather shaft with white stitching.
 You have plenty of color choices for these handsome boots, with options including black, gray, tan, brown, and bay apache.